什么是自闭症?

 发育期的迹象

-- In order to be diagnosed on the autism spectrum, characteristics must have been present in the early developmental period of a person’s life.
+- In order to be diagnosed as autistic, characteristics must have been present in the early developmental period of a person’s life.
 It can be difficult to pick up on characteristics of autism for many parents, as raising a child in something that is very new to most people.
 For parents that already have a child diagnosed, they may be more aware of the early charateristics of autism so they pick up on these earlier.Or for other parents that have an older child that is not autistic, they also may pick up on the early characteristics of autism earlier as their children are developing differently.
 See our characteristics of autism in children checklist page for more information.

 - For many adults, they many only become aware of the characteristics of autism in relation to their own behaviours later in life.
 When they then think back over their life they may start to identify how autism may have impacted their life at different moments such as realising that others seemed to know what others were thinking when they found it difficult to read people’s emotions.
-Many autistic adults have learnt strategies to support their challenges throughout their lifetime.
+Many autistic adults have learnt strategies to support them throughout their lifetime.
 It is therefore important to think about what characteristics were present at a young age when seeking a diagnosis as an adult.
 See our characteristics of autism in adults checklist page for more information.

 领域A:社会交往与社会互动